Robust Stackelberg Equilibria: Statistical Complexity of RSE

-We describe the learning setting in Definition \ref{def:learning} and start this section by presenting a sample-efficient learning algorithm that can learn an approximate $\delta$-RSE with a utility guarantee.
-Notably, as a corollary, our sample complexity result strictly strengthens that of \cite{bai2021sample} --- with both improved \emph{utility guarantee} and better \emph{computational efficiency}\footnote{Interestingly, the algorithm for learning the mixed strategy SSE in \cite{bai2021sample} happens to be solving an approximate $\delta$-RSE.
+We describe the learning setting in Definition \ref{def:learning} and start this section by presenting a sample-efficient (yet not computationally efficient in general) learning algorithm that can learn an approximate $\delta$-RSE with a utility guarantee.
+Notably, as a corollary, our sample complexity result strictly strengthens that of \cite{bai2021sample}, with both improved \emph{utility guarantee} and better \emph{computational efficiency} for non-degenerate Stackelberg games (i.e., $\Delta > 0$)~\footnote{Interestingly, the algorithm for learning the mixed strategy SSE in \cite{bai2021sample} happens to be solving an approximate $\delta$-RSE.
 Quoting the authors' own words in their paper, ``\emph{it is unclear whether this program (the $\delta$-RSE problem) can be reformulated to be solved efficiently in polynomial time}''.
-Our Theorem \ref{thm:hardness} confirms that their program indeed is NP-hard.} --- for non-degenerate Stackelberg games (i.e., $\Delta > 0$).
+Our Theorem \ref{thm:hardness} confirms that their program indeed is NP-hard.}.

 \begin{definition}[Learning $\delta$-RSE from Bandit Feedback \citep{bai2021sample}] At each round, the learner can query an action pair $(i,j)$ and observe noisy bandit feedback, $r_l(i,j) = u_l(i,j) + \xi, r_f(i,j) = u_f(i,j) + \xi'$, where $\xi, \xi'$ are i.i.d. zero-mean noises with finite variances. \end{definition}